mujtaba-ahmad/ngx-countdown/README.md

-# ng2-youtube (Angular2 youtubebar)
+# ng2-countdown (Angular2 Countdown)
-Angular2 youtube light player, using youtube iframe api.
-Inspired by echoes player.
-Complatible with latest release of angular 2.x.x.
+Angular2 contdown is complatible with latest release of angular 2.x.x.

 ## Usage
 Follow these steps: